petershin/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/real-time-alerts.md

 # Real-Time Alerts

-Liferay DXP Cloud can alert system administrators of unexpected behaviors in a project.
+Liferay Cloud can alert system administrators of unexpected behaviors in a project.
 Examples of unexpected behaviors include auto-scaling events, higher than expected memory consumption, reaching the allotted CPU quota, and database connection issues.

 ## Alert Preferences

-Users can set [Alert Preferences](https://console.liferay.cloud/account/alerts-preferences) for all environments via the DXP Cloud Console.
+Users can set [Alert Preferences](https://console.liferay.cloud/account/alerts-preferences) for all environments via the Liferay Cloud Console.

 1. Click the *User Profile* icon at the top-right of the console navigation bar.